jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2020/1
 - **Methods of Mathematical Physics** taught by Prof. Tiago Nunes
   - In a nutshell: Einstein notation, ODE, PDE and stuff :D

-## 2019/2
-- **Metalogic** taught by Prof. Cezar A. Mortari
-  - In a nutshell: Model Theory, Gödel's theorems

-## 2019/1
-- **Set Theory** taught by Prof. Décio Krause
-  - In a nutshell: ZFC, other axiomatic set theories

-## 2018/2
-- **Logic II** taught by Prof. Cezar A. Mortari
-  - In a nutshell: introductory First-Order Logic

-## 2018/1
-- **Logic I** taught by Prof. Cezar A. Mortari
-  - In a nutshell: introductory Propositional Logic